eturea/Receipts-for-YNAB-site/terms.md

 ### 4.1 Permitted Uses
 You may use Receipts for YNAB only for:
 - Personal, non-commercial receipt management
-- Creating legitimate transactions in your own YNAB budget
+- Creating legitimate transactions in your own YNAB plan
 - Scanning receipts for purchases you actually made
 - Managing your personal financial records